Mid-Pacific Institute: History

 The school added an elementary school when it merged with Epiphany School (which had been established as an elementary mission school by the Episcopal Church in 1937) in 2004.
 The school had an on-campus dormitory from 1908 until it was closed in November 2003 and replaced by the new elementary school.

 On February 23, 2012, Mid-Pacific announced it had ordered 1,500 iPads for all students and faculty, making it one of the first schools in the nation to equip every student K-12 with an iPad.

+In 2024, Mid-Pacific became one of the first schools in the state to fully embrace and integrate artificial intelligence into the academic curriculum and established the Mid-Pacific AI Advisory Council.

 Mid-Pacific School of the Arts (MPSA)

 The Mid-Pacific School of the Arts offers a preprofessional certificate program in dance, instrumental music, drama, and fine arts.
 The MPSA is the only certified program of its kind in the state of Hawaii.
 Students who complete their studies often move on to professional conservatories and other schools of performing and fine arts.
-MPI is unique in requiring all of its students to take a number of arts electives.
+Mid-Pacific is unique in requiring all of its students to take a number of arts electives.

 Students can take classes in dance, hula, instrumental music, media, musical theatre, theatre, visual arts, and voice.

 The Mid-Pacific School of the Arts, which was formally established in 1991, is a member of the International Network of Performing and Visual Arts Schools and was among the first six schools in the nation to be recognized by the organization as a Network Star School.
 It also received the Arts Excellence Award from the Hawaii Alliance for Arts Education.